Vegetation and slope stability: Type C failure

 Roots that have multiple branches or forked branches also can undergo tensile failure but predominantly fail in stages as each branch breaks within the soil.
 These roots break with increasingly applied force in stages in the form of stepped peaks corresponding to the progressive breaking of roots of greater diameters.
 The root progressively releases its bonds with the soil until final tensile failure.

-In some cases when the root has a sinusoidal shape with many small rootlets along its length the root reaches its maximum pull out resistance on straightening and then breaks at the weakest point, however at this point the root is not pulled out of the soil as it adheres and interacts with the soil producing a residual strength.
+In some cases when the root has a sinusoidal shape with many small rootlets along its length the root reaches its maximum pull out resistance on straightening and then breaks at the weakest point; however, at this point the root is not pulled out of the soil as it adheres and interacts with the soil producing a residual strength.
 If pulling was stopped at this point, the root would give increased strength to the soil.
 However, if the root is completely pulled out of the ground then there is no further interaction with soil and therefore no increase in soil strength is provided.

 Factors which affect root pull out resistance

 Studies have shown that the pull out resistance of hawthorn and oak roots are affected by intra species differences, inter-species variations and root size (diameter) in a similar as way as root tensile strength varies (as measured in the laboratory).
 In the pull out test the applied force acting on the root acts across a larger root area, which involves multiple branches, longer lengths) than the short (approximately 150mm) length of root used in tensile strength tests.
-In pull out test the root is likely to fail at weak points such as branching points, nodes or damaged areas.
+In a pull out test the root is likely to fail at weak points such as branching points, nodes or damaged areas.

 The studies also showed that there is a positive correlation between maximum root pull out resistance and root diameter for hawthorn and oat root.
 Smaller diameter roots had a lower pull out resistance or breaking force than the larger diameter roots.

 Root columns acting as piles

-Trees and root columns can prevent shallow mass movement through acting as piles when there is buttressing and soil arching through a woody deep root system which has multiple sinker roots with embedded stems and laterals.
+Trees and root columns can prevent shallow mass movement by acting as piles when there is buttressing and soil arching through a woody deep root system which has multiple sinker roots with embedded stems and laterals.

 Limitation of surface erosion

-Vegetation can also be used to control water erosion by limiting surface processes such as sheet wash and overland flow.
-Vegetation can provide a considerable contribution to the stability of slope through enhancing soil cohesion.
+Vegetation can also control water erosion by limiting surface processes such as sheet wash and overland flow.
+Vegetation can contribute considerably to slope stability through enhancing soil cohesion.
 This cohesion is dependent upon the morphological characteristics of root systems and the tensile strength of single roots.